 There are several ways to find a job as a work-camper, and probably the one that works best is the one-on-one meeting with the campground manager.
 I have gotten offers from managers at campgrounds I was staying at, and also from campground managers at RV shows.

 The good thing about these contacts is that you can sell yourself directly to a campground manager, and usually when you call them a few weeks later, they will remember you.
 This is a lot better than a resume that arrives in the mail from a total stranger.

 A number of reputable web sites have job listings; some offer help with your search and some will add a short version of your resume to their web site.

 I know several fellow campers who used the following sites to find their first job with a campground and they recommend them to "newbie" campers who want to work in campgrounds.

-Workcamper: This is probably the largest and most well known.
+The site Workcamper is probably the largest and most well known.
 They are a membership company.T heir advertisement is a little optimistic and you may still find it hard to get a good job offer at your preferred campgrounds.

 They do provide resume writing instructions, open job listings and they will even add your resume to their listings.
 It seems to be a reasonably priced club to join.